AMERICAN FORK YOUTH BASEBALL LEAGUE RULES

 - If an umpire or a member of the Board of Directors is not available at game time, the Team managers shall determine if conditions warrant playing the game and will appoint an umpire.

 - Team Managers of incomplete games must notify their Division Commissioners immediately so a make-up game can be scheduled and umpires assigned.
+If the league is unable to staff the umpire, each team will provide one parent to umpire the game.

 FULL AND OFFICIAL GAMES